-- In one bowl, whisk the egg whites until firm and stiff.
+- In one medium bowl, whisk the egg whites until firm and stiff.

-- In another bowl, beat the yolks with the erythritol until blended and smooth.
+- In another medium bowl, beat the yolks with the erythritol until blended and smooth.

-- Add the coconut flour, lemon juice and baking soda into the egg yolk mixture and stir thoroughly.
+- Add the coconut flour, lemon juice,, vanilla and baking powder into the egg yolk mixture and stir thoroughly.

 - Gently fold the egg whites into the flour mixture.